LeeZeHao/Kiki_Delivery_Docs/testing/unittest.md

 ##### Drone side Python script
 1. Can establish WebSocket server for Drone side web app to connect to
 2. Can receive control signals via WebSocket
 3. Can control wheel motors via drivers through GPIO library reliably
+4. Can control both camera rotation servos through GPIO library reliably
+5. Can control scissor lift motor via drivers through GPIO library reliably
-4. Can use control signals to drive wheel motors (via system in point 3)
+6. Can use control signals to drive wheel motors (via system in point 3)
+7. Can use control signals to rotate camera in two axis (via system in point 4)
+8. Can use control signals to rotate scissor lift motor both directions (for lift raising and lowering) (via system in point 5)